-It is very important that all members of the GMU community take responsibility for computer security.
-The university provides free tools like Symantec (Norton) Anti-Virus software and IronPort spam filter.
-In addition, GMU email (MEMO) for faculty and staff is protected by encryption using SSL (Secure Sockets Layer), as is MASONLIVE for students.
-Even though access to the wired and wireless networks requires a login using a GMU email account, the networks themselves are not encrypted.
+It is very important that all members of the Mason community take responsibility for computer security.
+The university provides tools like Symantec (Norton) Anti-Virus software and IronPort spam filter.
+In addition, Mason email is protected by encryption using SSL (Secure Sockets Layer).
+Even though access to the wired and wireless networks requires a login using a Mason email account, the networks themselves are not encrypted.
 So, it's important that every individual learn how to secure their computers and avoid fraudulent websites.
 In addition, every so often a "phishing" e-mail gets through the spam filter disguised as message soliciting private information like a password, date of birth, or PIN number.
 You should never respond to these emails as no legitimate organization (particularly the university) would solicit this sort of information through e-mail.
 In order to learn more about how to protect your computer, please take a look at the links below.
 If you have any questions, contact email@example.com or 703-993-4855.

 - Symantec Norton AntiVirus Software (available for all Mason-owned computers)

 - ITS System Alerts